GICSAFePhD/RailML/Layouts/Example_1/Readme.md

 #### E.1.
 One-directional and bidirectional tracks

-RNA can consider tracks as bidirectional, while the original layout has only one-directional track.
+RNA can consider tracks as one-directional as well as bidirectional.
 This feature is activated by mismarking the "One direction only" option, as shown in Figure 17.

 ![Figure 17](config_5.PNG "Figure 17")